-is the L-band response with hh polarization which is comparable to that of C-band.
+- Next we focus on the found magnitudes of A, which is basically the backscattering coefficient.
+With the co-polarization channels we see that, on average over φ , the amount of backscatter decreases with increasing wavelength as expected considering the description above.
+An exception however, is the L-band response with hh polarization which is comparable to that of C-band.
 As with the asphalt measurements (sec.
-5.2.1), we believe these high σ^0 retrievals are due to the low angular resolution of our scatterometer for L-band.
+5.2.1), we believe these high σ^0 given a fixed θ .
+For both vv- and hh polarization, retrievals are due to the low angular resolution of our scatterometer for L-band.
 As a result, the backscatter for close to nadir angles (which are in general the highest) is present in all angular positions α_0 .
-This is visible in the inset figure of Fig. 10.
+This is visible in the inset - 575 figure of Fig. 10.
 We also note that the variation over φ (by comparing $S{\phi}B{pp}$ to $\langle B{pq}\rangle{\phi}$) is smallest for X-, and largest for L-band.
 The cross polarization response is lower than that for co as expected.
-For both vh and hv the X-band backscatter is also largest here while those for L-band are lowest.
-However, S-band appears to have stronger backscatter than C-band.
-We do not have a clear explanation for this.
-As with the co polarization channels the variation over φ is strongest for the longer wavelengths.

-Finally some remarks on the variation of A over φ and, virtually, arccos the surface area.
+For both vh and hv the X-band has the highest A values for all φ angles.
+With vv polarization A decreases with increasing wavelength, except for $\phi = -20$ and -15° where values for C- and S-band are similar.
+This behaviour was expected, again because of a surface appearing more rough, and the radiation-vegetation interaction (or scattering) being stronger for shorter wavelengths.
+However, with hh-polarization A for - 580 backscatter is also largest here while those for L-band are lowest.
+However, S-band appeared larger than, or equal to, that for appears to have stronger backscatter than C-bandat positive φ -angles.
+What also stands out is the large variation of A over φ for S-band.
+We do not have an a clear explanation for thisbehaviour with hh polarization.
+As with the co-polarization channels the variation over φ is strongest for the longer wavelengths. - Finally some remarks on the variation of A with over φ and, virtually, arccos the surface area.
 Except for X-band with hh polarizations there did not appear to be a systematic trend of A over φ .
 Also, there was not one particular φ angle for which the values for A over BW and polarization stood out from the rest.
 These observations indicate that the surface area covered by our scatterometer appeared to have uniform (scattering) properties.
 The somewhat higher A values with the negative φ values with X-band at hh polarization are probably caused by a difference in vegetation density between the left- and right side of the Maqu site.
-Fortunately, for $\phi = 0^{\circ}$ the A value had a medium value compared to the other φ angles, so that we may still interpret the surface area associated with the scatterometer's (fixed) footprint during the time-series measurements as being representative for its surroundings.
+Fortunately, for $\phi = 0^{\circ}$ the A value had a medium value compared to the other φ angles, so that we may still - interpret the surface area associated with the scatterometer's (fixed) footprint during the time-series measurements as being representative for its surroundings.